 Canada's DOOH Market Is Weird

-If you are coming from the U.S. market, Canadian DOOH will feel familiar on the surface and confusing once you actually start buying.
-The technology is the same.
+If you're coming from the U.S. market, Canadian DOOH feels familiar on the surface.
+Then you start buying and things get weird fast.
+The tech is the same.
 The platforms overlap.
-But the market dynamics are fundamentally different.
+But the market works totally differently.

-Canada has three major metro areas that account for the vast majority of DOOH inventory and ad spend - Toronto, Vancouver, and Montreal.
+Canada has three big metro areas that hold most of the DOOH inventory and ad spend: Toronto, Vancouver, and Montreal.
 On paper, that sounds manageable.
-In practice, these three markets function like different countries.
-They have different dominant screen owners, different programmatic maturity levels, different commuting patterns, and in Montreal's case, an entirely different language requirement that goes well beyond running your English creative through Google Translate.
+In practice, these three function like different countries.
+Different dominant screen owners, different programmatic maturity, different commuting patterns, and in Montreal's case, a whole different language rule that goes well beyond running English creative through Google Translate.

-National campaigns that treat Canada as a single market consistently underperform.
-The brands that win in Canadian DOOH advertising are the ones that build separate strategies for each metro area and then stitch them together into something coherent.
+National campaigns that treat Canada as a single market consistently flop.
+The brands that win in Canadian DOOH advertising build separate strategies for each metro and stitch them together after.

-If you need a primer on how DOOH works in general - screen types, buying models, and measurement basics - check out the complete DOOH advertising guide.
-This post focuses specifically on what makes the Canadian market different.
+Need a primer on how DOOH works in general (screen types, buying models, measurement basics)?
+Start with the DOOH advertising guide.
+This post is about what makes the Canadian market different.

 Why Canadian DOOH Is Different